I'm afraid 'easily' probably won't be possible, but we'll do our best. This is a question about who God is and what He's like.

 What's 1x1x1?
 Still 1.

-This is why the Trinity is so important to Christians: it shows that part of God's very nature is relationship and community, which (a Christian would suggest) is why these things are so important to us humans.
+This is why the Trinity is so important to Christians: it shows that relationship and community are part of God's very nature, which (a Christian would suggest) is why these things are so important to us humans.